PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 **Tags**: When a task appears in a bucket for the first time, and the user has not yet clicked upon it, show it highlighted, e.g. with a `NEW` flag like in Kerika.
 Same way shows `Reopened` tag for the reopened task.

+**Chat icon:**
+Show Chat icon at the right side for the task which has any Chat.
+If Chat is read, it shows a Green icon.
+If Chat is unread, it shows Orange icon.
+On Click of Chat icon, it opens Task dialog where directly Chat tab is opened

 System maintains Read/Unread status for each users separately.
 For e.g. Two users are associated in same task - User1 and User2.
 When User1 mark task read, system will still show New tag for User2.
 User2 need to mark as read on their own.